Energy based models II

-This lecture is a foundationational lecture for the concept of energy based models with a particular focus on the joint embedding method and latent variable energy based models 8LV-EBMs) and is a part of the Deep Learning Course at CDS, a course that covered the latest techniques in deep learning and representation learning, focusing on supervised and unsupervised deep learning, embedding methods, metric learning, convolutional and recurrent nets, with applications to computer vision, natural language understanding, and speech recognition.
-Prerequisites for this course include: Introduction to Deep Learning, Parameter sharing, and Introduction to Data Science or a Graduate Level Machine Learning.
+This lecture is a foundationational lecture for the concept of energy-based models with a particular focus on the joint embedding method and latent variable energy based models (LV-EBMs) and is a part of the Deep Learning Course at NYU's Center for Data Science.

 Chapters: